jundalisay/sp/content/en/research/confucius/analects/chapter-3.md

 {{< /l >}}

-> *Three great families related to each other, in whose hands the government of the State of Lu then was, and of which the Ki was the chief
+{{< f f="*Three great families related to each other, in whose hands the government of the State of Lu then was, and of which the Ki was the chief" >}}